Illegal Auto Repossession

 The creditor must apply the proceeds of sale to the balance of the loan.
 Unfortunately, after repo you are most likely going to be asked to pay a “deficiency” on the amount allegedly still owed on the vehicle.
 In most circumstances in Iowa, the creditor cannot legally collect the deficiency if the repossession was illegal, if there was a breach of peace, the vehicle was not sold in a commercially reasonable manner, or the right to cure or notice of sale were not proper.
 You are entitled to an accounting of any surplus or deficiency on the loan

-Companies, creditors, debt buyers and their attorneys involved in collecting auto deficiency judgments in Iowa:
+Companies, creditors and debt buyers involved in obtaining auto deficiency judgments in Iowa:

 - Credit Acceptance Corp.